Herbert-Haase/Etch-a-Sketch/README.md

 # Project-Etch-a-Sketch
-an solution to the same named The Odin Project exercise
+A solution to the same named The Odin Project exercise.

+Optional part is put on hold, till I figure out function closure and OOP.